LindirQuenya/rpi_AD7705_daq/README.md

 Then point your web-browser to your raspberry pi.
 You should see the current temperatue reading on the screen and a plot with dygraph.

-The demo transmits only a single value but that can easily turned into transmitting JSON packets for more complex data and then decoded with jquery in the browser.
+The demo uses JSON packages.
+Here, it's just a timestamp in epoch time and the temperature.
+The class `FastCGI.h` is not just a wrapper for the fast-CGI method but is also able to package JSON which can then be read by JavaScipt in the browser.